wafflescloud/tp/docs/UserGuide.md

 # Furiends User Guide

-Furiends is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Furiends can get your contact management tasks done faster than traditional GUI apps.
+Furiends is a **desktop app tailored towards animal lovers, specifically individuals who are tasked to feed stray animals.** It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Furiends can help you manage people and animals, as well as allocate people to certain animals for scheduled feeding, faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />